Shopify Login as Customer API: How to Use?

 1. Create a custom app

-Go to Settings > Apps and sales channels and hit the Develop apps button at the top right corner.
-Then click on Create app and start filling out the app details: Name and Developer.
+Go to Settings > Apps and hit the Develop apps button at the top right corner.
+Then click on the Built apps in Dev Dashboard button.

 Once you retrieve the token, navigate to Apps > Magefan Login as Customer > Configuration and paste it in the Login Log section.